 Hello!
-I am a senior undergraduate student studying Computer Science and Linguistics at UC Berkeley.
-I am fortunate to work on two very different but exciting projects - one with the TiLab at Berkeley, advised by Grigory Tikhmirov and Samson Petrosyan, and another with the Language and Cognition Lab, advised by Terry Regier.
+I am a recent graduate from UC Berkeley with a B.A. in Computer Science and a B.A. in Linguistics.
+I am fortunate to have worked on two very different but exciting projects - one with the TiLab at Berkeley, advised by Grigory Tikhmirov and Samson Petrosyan, and another with the Language and Cognition Lab, advised by Terry Regier.

-I am broadly interested in language and thought, language acquisition, and numerical/mathematical development.
-Recently, I've been exploring efficiency in different semantic domains across natural languages.
+I am broadly interested in language and thought, language acquisition, numerical/mathematical development, and writing systems.
+Recently, I've been exploring efficiency in recursive numeral systems and kinship systems.

 Research